-That’s sort of how it works with business loan terms.
+4. The Size of Your Down PaymentHow would you feel if you boarded a commercial airplane and the pilot already had a parachute on?
+Most likely, you wouldn't feel very safe if that was the case and would second guess the safety of the flight.
+Essentially, that’s sort of how it works with business loan terms.
 When the lender knows that you’re committed to your business, they’ll be more likely to provide you with better terms.
-Unfortunately, showing you’re dedicated doesn’t come cheap.
+Unfortunately, showing the lender that you’re dedicated to your business doesn’t come cheap.
 A large down payment or significant personal equity in your business might be needed to show lenders that you’ll repay your loan.
 If you can’t afford to put up collateral, a bank could charge you extra interest and fees, or make your repayment period very short.

 5. Type of BusinessCertain types of business are riskier than others, and lenders know this.
 Even with a bog down payment and excellent credit, you could face a higher interest rate than a business in a more lucrative industry.
 Consider the difference between starting a business that provides services to seniors – a booming industry – and starting a video rental business (a dying breed).
 Again, it boils down to risk and return; chances are, with the number of people aged 65 and older “expected to nearly triple to 1.5 billion by 2050,” a business servicing senior citizens will receive a loan with better terms than a video rental business will.